thaihungle/SHM/README.md

 #### 💿 Installing Dependencies

 Python 3.8 or higher is recommended.
 If you use GPUs, CUDA 11 or higher is recommended.
-After ensuring PyTorch is installed correctly, you can install the other dependencies:
+After ensuring the CUDA driver is installed correctly, you can install the other dependencies.

 #### Example Setup: Python 3.8 + PyTorch 2.4.0